 Marriott Says Up To 500 Million Customers' Data Stolen In Breach

-Marriott International said Friday that information on up to about 500 million of its customers worldwide was exposed in a breach of its Starwood guest reservation database dating as far back as 2014.
+In one of the largest cybersecurity breaches in history, Marriott International said Friday that information on up to about 500 million of its customers worldwide was exposed in a breach of its Starwood guest reservation database dating as far back as 2014.

 The world's largest hotel chain said it learned of the breach on Sept.
 8.

 The company said the Marriott hotel network was not affected.
 "The investigation only identified unauthorized access to the separate Starwood network," it said.
 Marriott acquired Starwood Hotels & Resorts Worldwide in 2016.